kochf1/kochf1.github.io/index2.md

 Dr. Koch’s work sits at the intersection of Computational Intelligence, Intelligence Platforms, and Human-Machine Collaboration.
 His work addresses a central question:
 </p>
 <p>
-<i>How can we design systems to improve human-machine interactions aiming at collective cognition?</i>
+<i>How can we design systems to improve human-machine interactions and towards collective cognition?</i>
 </p>
 <p>
 This question drives his pursuit of platforms that connect software, automation, and human insight—creating dynamic.
 Dr. Koch envisions a future where thoughtfully designed systems enhance human capabilities, helping us address complex business and societal challenges.